-The updated position has been requested by the Board to assure the delivery of the year end position.

-The year end position is forecast at a deficit of £51.9m.
-This is the reset position of £44.7m deficit with the deduction of the PDC IFRS 16 PFI revaluation benefit.

-Identification of Key Risks

-iacii SR1 The increasing need for healthcare intervention is not met in most appropriate and timely way, and inadequate capacity impacts the ability of the NHS in Derby and Derbyshire and upper tier Councils to deliver consistently safe services with appropriate levels of care.
+Reco Recommendations The The ICB Board are recommended to NOTE the Year End Closing position for 2023/24.
+Purp Purpose Upda Update the board on the Year End Closing position for 2023/24.
+Bacl kground The updated position has been requested by the Board to assure the delivery of the year end position.
+Rep ort Summary year end position is forecast at a deficit of £ the deduction of the PDC IFRS 16 PFI rev ficit lden tification of Key Risks SR1 The increasing need for healthcare intervention is not met in most appropriate and timely way, and inadequate capacity impacts the ability of the NHS in Derby and Derbyshire and upper tier Councils to deliver consistently safe services with appropriate levels of care.
 SR2 Short term operational needs hinder the pace and scale required to improve health outcomes and life expectancy.
 SR3 The population is not sufficiently engaged in designing and developing services leading to inequitable access to care and outcomes.
 SR4 The NHS in Derbyshire is unable to reduce costs and improve productivity to enable the ICB to move into a sustainable financial position and achieve best value from the £3.1bn available funding. \boxtimes SR5 The system is not able to recruit and retain sufficient workforce to meet the strategic objectives and deliver the operational plans.
 SR6 There is a risk that the system does not create and enable a health and care workforce to facilitate integrated care.